Mixture of Cognitive Reasoners: Modular Reasoning with Brain-Like Specialization: Benchmarks

 \section{Benchmarks}

-We evaluate our models on seven benchmarks using various fewshot settings, prompting them to generate a reasoning chain before producing the final answer.
-These reasoning steps are intended to more meaningfully engage the expert modules throughout the generation process.
+\paragraph{Benchmarks Description} We evaluate our models on eight benchmarks using various fewshot settings, four of which are prompted to generate a reasoning chain before producing the final answer.
+These reasoning steps are intended to more meaningfully engage the expert modules throughout the generation process, which is why we focused on them in the main paper.
+The other benchmarks are multiple choice questions where the most likely candidate---as measured by the log-probabilities of the model---is taken as the prediction.
 Table~\ref{tab:benchmark_shots} lists the number of in-context examples used and the number of samples tested for each benchmark.
-For the \datasetname{EWoK} benchmark \citep{ivanova2024ewok}, we used the "choice" question format and added intermediate reasoning steps to the two in-context examples provided by the authors.
-For the \datasetname{ToMi} dataset \citep{sap2022neuralToM}, we selected the first two examples as in-context demonstrations and augmented them as well with intermediate steps to prompt the model to generate a reasoning chain before reaching the final answer.
-For the remaining benchmarks, we used the default few-shot examples from the \texttt{lm-evaluation-harness} \citep{eval-harness} repository.
-Specifically, we used the \texttt{bbh\_cot\_fewshot} task for BBH, the \texttt{mmlu\_flan\_cot\_fewshot} task for MMLU, and the \texttt{minerva\_math} task for MATH.
+For the remaining benchmarks, we used the default fewshot examples from the \texttt{lm-evaluation-harness} \citep{eval-harness} repository.
+Specifically, we used the \texttt{bbh\_cot\_fewshot} task for \datasetname{BBH}, the \texttt{mmlu\_flan\_cot\_fewshot} task for \datasetname{MMLU}, the \texttt{mmlu\_pro} for \datasetname{MMLU-Pro}, the \texttt{minerva\_math} task for \datasetname{Minerva Math}, and the \texttt{gsm8k\_cot\_zeroshot} for the \datasetname{GSM8K} task.
+We used the default tasks for the multiple-choice benchmarks.

+\paragraph{Extended Benchmark Results} Table~\ref{tab:additional-results} reports results for additional base models as well as on benchmarks beyond those presented in the main paper.
+Consistent with the main results, \modelname{MiCRo} remains comparable to Dense and MoB baselines across most tasks while being interpretable.
+These supplementary experiments provide further evidence that the observed trends hold across a broader range of model scales and evaluation settings.